 Tenth Street between University and Broadway is a mecca for those who love fine antiques, from silver lockets to mid-century modern lamps to belle epoque furniture.
 Of course, the beating heart of Union Square is the 4-days-a-week Greenmarket, the biggest farmers market in the city and the best place to see how Manhattanites shop for fresh local groceries.
 In November and December, the Square also partly turns into a pop-up mall with the Holiday Market, brimming with handcrafted art, jewelry, gifts, clothes, and everything else.

 On Broadway, just a few blocks north of Union Square, sits the shopping emporium ABC Carpet & Home, where the loft-size floors hold brilliantly decadent displays of furniture, housewares, linens with thread counts off the charts, and tchotchkes of all shapes and sizes.
 Upscale retailers who have rediscovered the architectural majesty of lower Fifth Avenue include Club Monaco, Eileen Fisher, Lululemon, Aritzia, Anthropologie, and Brandy Melville.
-This stretch is also home to an extraordinary toy store cum play space called Camp.
+This stretch is also home to an extraordinary toy store cum play space called Camp, and the new-in-2021 Harry Potter Store, first on the planet (pictured above).
 You won’t find many small-name shops along Fifth, so head down the side streets for something more unique.

 And then there's Eataly at the stately northwest corner of Broadway and Fifth Avenue.
 Legendary chef and restaurateur Lidia Bastianich and partners have splayed seemingly all of Italy’s gastronomic delights across 50,000 square feet of prime Flatiron real estate.